bobbycomet/Fan-Hub/README.md

 | `nix` | NixOS (prints instructions to use the AppImage instead) |
 | Unknown | Any other distro — prints a warning listing what to install manually, then continues |

+I will be looking into runit and OpenRC as well.
 ---

 ## Why Fan Hub Exists